-Semi-passive RFID tags are a type of RFID tag that can enable data collection but not necessarily enable data read-out or transmission.
+Semi passive RFID tags are a type of RFID tag that can enable data collection but not necessarily enable data read-out or transmission.
 With the maturity of RFID technology, we can often see a variety of RFID labels in our lives.
-Can you tell which are active, passive, and semi-passive RFID tags in these labels?
-How much do you know about semi-passive RFID tags?
+Can you tell which are active, passive, and semi passive RFID labels in these labels?
+How much do you know about RFID semi-passive tags?
 Next, let’s take a deeper look at semi-passive RFID tags.

 It is more popular than passive RFID tags.
 It has a relatively extended read range, and the body accommodates onboard environmental sensors.
 For the item to which the tag is attached, the semi-passive tag is more helpful in recording its ecological experience.
 It provides excellent convenience to laboratory staff.